torisjones/flask_demo/README.md

 then the customer id as the path variable (`/customers/<customer_id>`).

 First, we need to confirm that the customer exists in the database.
 We can check that an entry exists with the `if <key> in <dict>` syntax.
-For us, the line will look like `if if customer_id not in CUSTOMERS` as we are seeing if the entry doesn't exist.
+For us, the line will look like `if customer_id not in CUSTOMERS` as we are seeing if the entry doesn't exist.
 If the customer id doesn't exist, then we will return a 404 error code.
 The schema of this json response is:
 ```json
 {